-The Coahoman is the school yearbook published annually by the Sophomore College Class.
-It succeeded The Aggian which was edited formerly by the Agricultural High School.
+The Coahoman is the school yearbook published annually by a selected student staff.
+It succeeds The Aggian which was edited formerly by the Agricultural High School.

 THE FORUM: The weekly forums under the sponsorship of the Social Science Department provide opportunity for students to make use of current reading materials in discussing vital social problems.